Heinz Memorial Chapel: Uses

 Heinz Memorial Chapel is used for various religious services, but as intended from its beginning, it is interdenominational.
-The chapel is open daily throughout the year except for University holidays, and approximately 1,500 events involving more than 100,000 people take place there annually including religious services, weddings, concerts, classes, memorial services, and guided tours.
+The chapel is open daily throughout the year except for university holidays, and approximately 1,500 events involving more than 100,000 people take place there annually including religious services, weddings, concerts, classes, memorial services, and guided tours.
 Between 170 and 190 weddings, which are restricted to affiliates of the University of Pittsburgh and the Heinz employees, are held each year in the chapel.
 It also serves as the home of the Heinz Chapel Choir.

-Throughout the school year, the 20-voice Pittsburgh Compline Choir, directed by Dr. Mark A. Boyle, sings Compline at 8:00 on Sunday evenings.
+Throughout the school year, the 20-voice Pittsburgh Compline Choir, directed by Mr. David P Bridge, sings Compline at 8:00 on Sunday evenings.
 The Order of Service used by the choir is an expanded version of the Order for Compline in the Lutheran Book of Worship.
 Compline at Heinz Chapel is a ministry of the Lutheran University Center and First Lutheran Church in Downtown Pittsburgh.

 Design

 Architecture

 The neo-Gothic chapel was designed by Charles Klauder who also designed the Cathedral of Learning and the Stephen Foster Memorial, both located right next to the chapel on Pitt's campus.
-He was assisted by University architect A. A. Klimcheck.
-Dr. John G. Bowman, Chancellor of the University, and Mr. John Weber, Secretary of the University, whom Dr. Bowman sent to Europe to study church architecture for background on the chapel, worked closely with Mr. Klauder in the attempt to achieve on this campus a physical representation of the meaning of a University Chapel.
+He was assisted by university architect A. A. Klimcheck.
+Dr. John G. Bowman, chancellor of the university, and Mr. John Weber, secretary of the university, whom Dr. Bowman sent to Europe to study church architecture for background on the chapel, worked closely with Mr. Klauder in the attempt to achieve on this campus a physical representation of the meaning of a university chapel.

 The chapel's form is that of a modified cruciform plan, stone vaults, high ceilings, repeated arches, and extensive use of glass that were typical of American academic and religious architecture of this period.
 It is 146 ft long, 55 ft wide at the transept, and 100 ft high at the nave with its fleche (not called a steeple) reaching 256 ft above the ground.
 The chapel's walls, inside and out, are of Indiana Limestone.

 Sadly, Klauder died only a few weeks before the chapel's dedication.

 In 1996, a $1.3 million elevator housing was added to north side of Heinz Chapel in order to bring in into compliance with the Americans with Disabilities Act.
 The small addition was designed to architecturally mesh with the remainder of the chapel.